Linda Borromeo

 My great-grandparents never made it to Oregon.
 They were shipwrecked off the California coast near Point Arena.
 In fact, Amasa's name is still part of the story there, since Saunders Reef is named for him near Point Arena.

-Amasa and Flavia Jane decided to stay and establish the sawmill in California.
-Years later, my family got a chance to tour the house where they'd lived.
+Amasa and Flavia Jane decided to stay and establish the sawmill in Point Arena.
+Years later, my family and I had the chance to tour the house where they'd lived.
 I still remember the old wind-up telephone on the wall, complete with adjustable mouthpiece,

 It was an active and colorful life for a man who saw all the possibilities of the old-growth forests at the start of his career.
 Perhaps it is fitting that Saunders Reef is now a State Marine Conservation Area.
 Unlike his grandfather, my dad was a long-time conservationist and led many hikes for the Sierra Club.